 - Walking up to the Cop Cot and take a snack break on the bench outside of the covered pavilion, with a beautiful view of the city.
 Fun Fact: Cop Cot is actually Scottish for “little cottage on the crest of the hill” and it’s the largest wooden structure in the Park.

 - Exploring Heckscher Playground and the multitude of swings, slides and play areas, including a sand pit and water channels.
-It’s the perfect oasis for little kids in the middle of the city, and Will’s favorite part was running around on the patches of grass and soft ground after a day and a half of being cooped up.
+It’s the perfect oasis for little kids in the middle of the city, and our son’s favorite part was running around on the patches of grass and soft ground after a day and a half of being cooped up.
 Fun Fact: Heckscher is the both the oldest of all the parks in Central Park, built in 1927, and the largest at 1.8 acres.
 Tip: There are fairly clean public restrooms here along with a changing table if you need it.

 - Taking a ride on the Carousel, which is one of the largest in the US.
 The hours vary and it unfortunately wasn’t open when we walked by it.
 It was one of my favorites growing up, though!
 Tip: Call the Park at 212.439.6900 (ext.
 4) if you’re anxious to ride and want to confirm that its open.